njoyard/ist/README.markdown

     div.child
 ```

-Likewise, node with the same indent are siblings:
+Likewise, nodes with the same indent are siblings:

 ```css
 div.parent